bigkahuna443/SkinModHelper/docs/guide/README.md

   OtherSprite_ExPath: ["same as above"] # You should only use this if your skin type is "non-player skin"
 ```

-ConfigFile - colorGrade
+ConfigInfo - ColorGrades
 -----------------------------------
-For the description of colorGrade, please jump to "https://github.com/bigkahuna443/SkinModHelper/blob/dev/docs/guide/README.md"
-The only difference is that it sets the same content with a new name
+You can add color grades, let your playerSkin self are rendered differently at different dash counts by placing them
 ```
   colorGrade_Path: [custom colorGrade's root directory Path]    # Path's starting point is "Graphics/ColorGrading/"
 ```
+in "Graphics/ColorGrading/[colorGrade_Path]/" and name the images "dashX.png", where X is the number
+of dashes the color grade should apply to.
+For example, if I had a 0-dash color grade, I would name
+the file "Graphics/ColorGrading/Bigkahuna/MySkin/dash0.png".
+   * You can grab the base color grade from "Celeste/Content/Graphics/ColorGrading/none.png"
+   * Pick the color you want to replace on the sprite, find that color on the color grade, and then
+   replace it with the color you want for that dash count.

-ConfigFile - let "Player Skin" appear in Mod-Options
+ConfigInfo - let "Player Skin" appear in Mod-Options
 -----------------------------------
 We need to use some more content to let it get there:
 ```